umarhassan-mitodl/15.053-spring-2013/content/pages/tutorials.md

 - Working with charts (graphs)
 - Printing and exporting

-For its enrolled students and staff, MIT provides free use of the software tutorial service {{% resource_link "452ee616-a68a-4cc7-a37a-3335f26422d6" "Lynda.com" %}}.
+For its enrolled students and staff, MIT provides free use of the software tutorial service [Lynda.com](http://www.lynda.com/).
 Many excellent tutorials for Excel can be found there.

 ## Course Topic Tutorials